Without a doubt, video is an imperative component of digital marketing.

 Begin With a Goal in Mind

-Any marketing strategy is bound to fail without a solid and well-thought plan.
+Any marketing strategy, including content strategy, is bound to fail without a solid and well-thought plan.
 Similarly, how video impacts SEO depends on your goals when integrating a video in your digital campaign and which platform you choose.
 The best SEO option so far is YouTube and Google owns it so, its two giants working together for your favor.

 Unfortunately, YouTube has limitations in terms of linking to your blog for conversion.
 Therefore, it’s best to use video by re-syndicating it across various platforms and integrating an omni-channel marketing approach.
 For instance, you can utilize YouTube to lay the basic SEO best practices.
 But don’t forget to link and highlight the embedded video on your site.
 That helps improve click-through and conversions.